 Deadwood’s main draw is history, and its event calendar really leans into that theme, from June’s Wild Bill Days to an early October Wild West Songwriters Festival.
 Need a break from bustles and handlebar mustaches?
 Foodies should saddle up for Forks, Corks & Kegs in April (the ticket price includes trolley passes for safe imbibing).
 And don’t forget mid-September’s Deadwood Jam: two days of free music in Outlaw Square.

-What are the top things to do in Deadwood?
+Top things to do in Deadwood

 In Rapid City, 41 miles southeast of Deadwood, street artists have made a brick-paved back street their own.
 An ever-changing kaleidoscope blankets the walls, pipes, dumpsters, and even telephone poles there.
 This “organic community gallery” has been operating since 2003 and occupies the space between Sixth and Seventh, and Main and Saint Joseph streets.